-Du Bois became the first person in his extended family to attend high school, at his mother’s insistence.
+Du Bois became the first person in his extended family to attend high school, and did so at his mother’s insistence.
 In 1883, Du Bois began to write articles for papers like the New York Globe and the Freeman.

 Du Bois initially attended Fisk University in Nashville, Tennessee, a school for black students.
 His tuition was paid by several churches in Great Barrington.
 Du Bois became an editor for the Herald, the student magazine.

 After graduation, Du Bois attended Harvard University, starting in 1888 and eventually receiving advanced degrees in history.
 In 1892, Du Bois worked towards a Ph.D. at the University of Berlin until his funding ran out.

 He returned to the United States without his doctorate but later received one from Harvard while teaching classics at Wilberforce University in Ohio.
 There, he married Nina Gomer, one of his students, in 1896.